oracle/python-oracledb/doc/src/user_guide/initialization.rst

 The convention for ``driver_name`` is to separate the product name from the product version by a colon and single blank characters.
 The value will be shown in Oracle Database views like ``V$SESSION_CONNECT_INFO``.
+If this parameter is not specified, then the value specified in the :attr:`oracledb.defaults.driver_name <defaults.driver_name>` attribute is used.
-If this parameter is not specified, then a value like ``python-oracledb thk : 1.2.0`` is shown, see :ref:`vsessconinfo`.
+If the value of this attribute is None, then a value like ``python-oracledb thk : 1.2.0`` is shown, see :ref:`vsessconinfo`.

 The ``error_url`` string will be shown in the exception raised if ``init_oracle_client()`` cannot load the Oracle Client libraries.
 This allows